Marmarita: Etymology

-The name Marmarita is believed to be derived from the Syriac word Marmanitha, meaning "a place that overlooks" in possible reference to Marmarita's situation above the Akkar Plateau and Mediterranean Sea.
+The name Marmarita is believed to be derived from the Syriac word Marmanitha, meaning "a place that overlooks" in possible reference to Marmarita's location above the Akkar Plateau and Mediterranean Sea.

 History

-Marmarita was settled in the early 17th century by four farming families from Lebanon and the Hauran plateau.
+Marmarita was settled in the early 17th century by four farming families from the Hauran plateau.
 These families built three churches (St. John, St. Saba, and St. Boutros) which still remain on the outskirts of the village.
 Local folklore suggests that the site of the village may have been occupied as early as the 6th century CE, but any habitation was destroyed by a volcanic eruption of the Levant Fault zone.
-No evidence of earlier Phoenician settlement was found.

 Syrian civil war

 On 17 August 2013 Syrian News Channel reported that militants killed and wounded Syrian Christians in Marmarita and the neighboring town of al-Husn during the religious festival known as the Dormition of the Theotokos.
 Jund al-Sham (Soldiers of the Levant) claimed responsibility.
 It was later claimed that the militant group retreated to Lebanon.